otopro

 How Road Salt Damages Your Car

 Salt also works its way into every gap, seam, and crevice.
-The undercarriage is the most vulnerable: salt collects on the subframe, wheel wells, brake lines, and exhaust, causing rust that can be structurally serious and extremely expensive to repair.
+The undercarriage is the most vulnerable area, as salt collects on the subframe, wheel wells, brake lines, and exhaust.
+This leads to rust that can cause structural issues and expensive mechanical repairs.

-Even on the exterior, constant freeze-thaw cycles cause micro-contraction and expansion in your clear coat.
-Salt particles embedded in the paint surface create tiny stress fractures over time, accelerating paint failure.
+Constant freeze-thaw cycles cause clear coat to contract and expand.
+Salt particles embedded in the paint surface create tiny stress fractures over time, which accelerates clear coat failure.

-Ceramic coating creates a hydrophobic (water-repelling) barrier over your clear coat with a hardness rating of up to 9H.
-For road salt specifically, this means salt water beads up and rolls off the surface rather than sitting on the paint and being absorbed into micro-pores in the clear coat.
+Ceramic coating creates a smooth, hydrophobic barrier over your clear coat with a hardness rating up to 9H.
+For road salt, this means salt water beads up and rolls off the surface rather than sitting on the paint and absorbing into the pores of the clear coat.

-The coating is also chemically resistant to the acidic and alkaline compounds in road salt mixtures.
-Where bare clear coat would be slowly etched by prolonged salt contact, a ceramic-coated surface maintains its integrity through the chemical resistance of the SiO₂ layer.
+The coating is highly resistant to the acidic and alkaline compounds found in modern winter road brines.
+Where a bare clear coat slowly etches from prolonged salt contact, a ceramic-coated surface maintains its finish due to the chemical resistance of the silicon dioxide layer.

 What Ceramic Coating Cannot Do

 Ceramic coating does not protect your undercarriage.
-The coating is applied to painted exterior surfaces — not to bare metal, frame rails, brake lines, or wheel wells.
-For undercarriage protection, you need a separate rust-proofing or undercoating treatment (annual oil spray or rubberized undercoating).
+The coating is applied to painted exterior body panels, not to bare metal, frame rails, brake lines, or plastic wheel wells.
+For undercarriage protection, you need a separate oil spray or rust-proofing treatment.

-It also cannot reverse existing rust or salt damage.
-If your paint is already oxidized or there's existing corrosion, coating over it seals the damage in rather than repairing it.
-This is why paint correction before coating is so important.
+It cannot reverse existing rust or salt damage.
+If your paint is already oxidized or shows corrosion, coating over it seals the damage in rather than repairing it.
+This is why thorough paint preparation and correction before coating are mandatory.

-Washing your car regularly through the winter — ideally after every major snowfall or salt event — is also critical.
-No coating, however good, performs well if salt is allowed to build up on the surface for weeks.
-A touchless automatic wash or a hand wash at a professional detail shop between major details keeps the coating performing optimally.
+Washing your car regularly through the winter is still critical.
+No coating can perform properly if salt grime accumulates on the surface for weeks.
+A touchless automatic wash or a careful hand wash between major details keeps the coating surface clear and hydrophobic.

-Finally, consider a pre-winter detail in October or November before the salt season starts.
-This gets your coating inspected, decontaminated, and topped up with a maintenance spray so it enters the harsh season in peak condition.
+Consider a pre-winter detail in October or November.
+This ensures your coating is inspected, chemically decontaminated, and topped up with a maintenance spray so it enters the winter season at peak performance.

 Key Takeaways